What age is the Pouch Pack suitable for?

 What about safety standards?

-NZ doesn't have specific safety standards for carriers like the Carry Wrap.
-Natures Sway is a gold member of the Baby Carrier Industry Alliance group, an international organisation who are working towards establishing a set of standards for baby carriers.
-You can learn more at http://babycarrierindustryalliance.memberlodge.org
+NZ doesn't have specific safety standards for carriers but Natures Sway is a gold member of the Baby Carrier Industry Alliance group, an international organisation who are working towards establishing a set of standards for baby carriers.
+You can learn more at https://babycarrierindustryalliance.org/